nicolafan/nicolafan.github.io/portfolio.markdown

 permalink: /portfolio/
 ---

-These are some of my projects that are not related to university or work (in chronological order on the date I started working on them).
+These are some of my projects that are not related to university or work.

 ## :camera: Image Captioning with CNN and RNN
 A Tensorflow/Keras implementation of the model proposed in the 2015 paper ["Show and tell: A neural image caption generator."](https://arxiv.org/abs/1411.4555).